CommonRoad/commonroad-scenario-designer/docs/cr2l2.md

 - GUI
 - Python API

-For the relevant GUI commands execute
+For the relevant command line commands execute ``crdesigner --help``.
-``crdesigner --help``.
 Tutorials on how to use the Python APIs can be found in our [GitHub repository](https://github.com/CommonRoad/commonroad-scenario-designer/tree/develop/tutorials/conversion_examples).